ferreira-joao/React-Native-To-do-List/README.md

 # React Native To Do List
-Simple To do List developed with React Native and TypeScript for practice purposes
+Simple To do List developed with React Native and TypeScript for practice purposes.
+The tasks are saved in the device storage so when the app is closed they aren't lost.
+You can delete and filter tasks by it's status.

 ## How to use
 Clone the project's repository: